mshailesh/id-generator/README.md

 ### Summary

-In this implementation, each instrument is evaluated individually against the rules.
-The rules are defined in a way that they check if the next trading date is within the range of the instrument's first and last trading dates.
-This ensures that the filtering logic is correctly applied to each element in the list.
+In this updated implementation, we ensure that each instrument is treated as a separate fact and evaluated individually against the rules.
+The `instrument` fact is referenced correctly in the rules, and the rule engine processes each instrument based on the conditions specified.

+This should resolve the issue of the undefined `eligibleInstruments` fact and ensure that the filtering logic is applied correctly.

 Feel free to ask if you need any further assistance or have any questions!